markmcd/mapsengine-api-java-wrapper/README.md

-Maps Engine library wrapper for Java
+Maps Engine API wrapper lib for Java
 ====================================

 Use [Google Maps Engine]?
 Use the [API][maps-engine-api]?